joonarafael/unsecure-software/docs/installation_manual.md

 ## Advanced Users

 This web application runs as a _Next.js_ server and utilizes a Postgres database to store long-term data.
-If you know what you are doing, you may follow this quick start guide:
+If you are already familiar with Next.js web apps, and you know what you are doing, you may follow this quick start guide:

 **QUICK START**:

-- Clone this repository to your machine and install dependencies by executing `npm i` in repository root, next to `package.json`.
+- Clone this repository to your machine and install dependencies by executing `npm i` (or `yarn` if you are using _Yarn_) in repository root, next to `package.json`.

 - Get an empty Postgres database running.
-Use _Docker_ or whatever you like.
+Use the official _Docker_ image or whatever you like.
 Change the `DATABASE_URL` environment variable accordingly within `.env`.

-- Run the application with `npm run dev`.
+- Run the application with `npm run dev` (or `yarn run dev`).

 ## Not-So-Advanced Users